chobolife/study_english/bread_barbershop/Season_1/24_Soccer_King_Bread.md

 - If you have what it takes, come on down.
 Bakery Soccer Team.
 * * *
 - Choco, did Wilk turn sour again?
 What's he doing?
-- The bakery town soccer team is having tryouts and he wants to give it a shot.
+- The Bakery town soccer team is having tryouts and he wants to give it a shot.
 - Soccer?
 Wilk plays soccer?
 - Huh?
 Master Bread.
 Good morning.
 - Wilk, your dreams are so cute.
 At least let me teach you a thing or two before the tryouts.